Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/git/git.md

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/):

 - build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- chore: Other changes that don't modify src or test files
 - ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - docs: Documentation only changes
 - feat: A new feature